 - The Center for Gender in Organizations (CGO) at the Simmons School of Management is an international resource on ways to improve organizational effectiveness by strengthening gender equity and diversity in the workplace.
 The CGO's research and consulting services address issues related to gender equity and change, globalization, leaderships, and diversity in the U.S. and abroad.

-- As part of a national campaign to increase the presence of women on U.S. corporate boards, Simmons hosted a 2020 Women of Boards luncheon and expert panel discussion on Dec.
-12, 2012.
+- As part of a national campaign to increase the presence of women on U.S. corporate boards, Simmons hosted its second annual a 2020 Women of Boards event on 11.12.13.
 The discussion, one of several being held around the country, focused on achieving gender diversity in U.S. corporate boardrooms.
 2020 Women on Boards aims to raise the percentage of women on U.S. corporate boards to 20 percent or greater by 2020.

 - Simmons Graduate Adela Raz '08 was appointed first deputy spokesman and director of the communications for Afghanistan President Hamid Karzai.
 Raz is the first woman in the history of that country to hold this prestigious position.
 She came to the United States in 2004 to pursue her undergraduate education at Simmons through a partnership between The Initiative To Educate Afghan Women (IEAW) and Simmons College.
 The IEAW aims to help create Afghanistan's future women leaders through education and career guidance.

 - Simmons College School of Social Work Professor Gary Bailey, MSW, is serving a three-year-term as president of the International Federation of Social Workers (IFSW), a global organization of more than 700,000 social workers in more than 80 countries.
 Bailey is the first African-American and the first American in 20 years to serve as president of the IFSW.